For live links, click to: riverhouses.org/2019-bird-guide

 The main body of the guide contains the species descriptions and illustrations, with text on the left and matching illustrations on the right.
 These pages are dense with information.
 Pay particular attention to the range maps shown for each species and to the map-key on the book’s back flap that shows how to interpret the maps.

-Although we certainly hope your students will learn many interesting things about birds over the course of the year from our Friday Bird Families posts, an equally important objective of this miniature course of study is to get your students to become comfortable with complex, structured information and the tools we that use — like this bird guide — to organize and explore that information.
+Although we certainly hope your students will learn many interesting things about birds over the course of the year from our Friday Bird Families posts, an equally important objective of this miniature course of study is to get your students to become comfortable with complex, structured information and the tools people use — like this bird guide — to organize and explore that information.
 Our bird guide for these little lessons can stand as an example of the kind of detailed technical reference your students will encounter all through high school, in higher education, and in professional life.
 When I taught college-level biology I often encountered students who struggled because they didn’t know how to use the basic reference tools right in their hands — glossaries, indexes, explanatory charts, summary endpapers, tables of definitions, and the like.
 Together we can make sure that your students are fluent in the use of all these tools. 👩🏻🎓

 So here’s to a new project for our new River Houses year!
 What ornithological discoveries will you be making in your homeschool this term? 😊